UX Design Optimization

 PROBLEM

-Students weren’t taught visual design but portfolios required it
+Students lacked visual design skills but portfolios required them

-The result: portfolio bottlenecks, student dropouts, lost revenue, and growing dissatisfaction—all while we operated under a job guarantee that required high standards.
+Result: Portfolio bottlenecks, student dropouts, lost revenue, and growing dissatisfaction, all under a job guarantee that required high standards.

 PROCESS